Scientists In Houston Tell A Story Of Concrete, Rain And Destruction

 Years ago, there was talk of building a third reservoir.
 "They did not build the third reservoir, which was so badly needed.
 They built houses," says Hyde.
 "Houses get tax money and reservoirs don't."

 At Harvey's peak, the reservoirs couldn't handle the water.
-Engineers opened spillways and water shot downstream towards the city through cement-lined bayous.
-And runoff from paved roads and neighborhoods ran into the bayous as well.
+Engineers opened spillways and water shot downstream toward the city through concrete-lined bayous.
+Runoff from paved roads and neighborhoods ran into the bayous as well.

 One of those, Brays Bayou, flooded a neighborhood called Meyerland.
 It's upscale, but that didn't protect it.
-Piles of ruined drywall and carpeting still lie on sidewalks.
+Ruined drywall and carpeting remains piled on the sidewalks.

 Mary and Randy Wilkins' house is two blocks from the Bayou.
-"It's a wreck," says Mary Wilkins as I walk in the front door.
-Fans are running, big industrial size ones, drying out the mildewed walls.
-Or what's left of them.
-They're gone up to chest height, it's just wooden studs.
+"It's a wreck," says Mary Wilkins.
+Fans are running, big industrial size ones, drying out the mildewed walls — or what's left of them.
+They're gone up to chest height; it's just wooden studs.
 Most of the furniture is gone.
-"That couch was like floating throughout the house," she says."
+"That couch was like floating throughout the house," she says.

-Randy Wilkins says they've flooded three times now.
-"2015, '16 and '17 we flooded," he says.
-"Every year."
-Adds Mary Wilkins: "It just blows my mind."
+"Every year," adds Mary Wilkins.
+"It just blows my mind."
 They say Harvey was the worst flood by far.
-Mary Wilkins blames over development outside the city.
+Mary Wilkins blames overdevelopment outside the city.
 "They've just let them build without accounting for how their drainage was going to be addressed," she says, "so it just keeps coming downstream ... from rice field to concrete, where's the water going to go?"
-The Wilkins have rebuilt twice before after floods; this time they're selling it for whatever they can get.
+The Wilkinses have rebuilt twice before after floods; this time they're selling it for whatever they can get.

-Sam Brody, a flood scientist at Texas A&M University, says Houston has grown to a size where it can't handle these kind of record rainfalls.
+Sam Brody, a flood scientist at Texas A&M University, says Houston has grown to a size where it can't handle these kinds of record rainfalls.
 "We're piling in people with roads and rooftops and parking lots into these low-lying coastal areas and exacerbating these problems," he says.
 "And that is an urban, human development, built-environment problem."

 You can't move Houston.
 So what's to be done?
-Officials are now talking about building that third reservoir.
-And demolishing houses that repeatedly flood.
+Officials are now talking about building that third reservoir and demolishing houses that repeatedly flood.

 Brody's team is advising those officials.
-He says the city needs more radical changes, like requiring new homes to be built three feet above flood level.
+He says the city needs more radical changes, like requiring new homes to be built 3 feet above flood level.
 He says yes, preparing for future floods will be expensive — but cheaper than paying up after the next one.